Jo Freeman: Women's liberation activism

-In the fall of 1968, Freeman enrolled in graduate school in political science at the University of Chicago.
-However, she took courses outside the discipline which would give her an opportunity to explore the research on women, sex roles and related topics.
-Most of the term papers she wrote were later published in various magazines and in college textbooks.
-When consciousness about women at the university was raised by a sit-in prompted by the firing of a popular female professor, Freeman led efforts to examine women's experiences at the university and in academia.
-These included teaching a "free course" on the legal and economic position of women early in 1969, chairing the student subcommittee of the new Committee on University Women, and organizing a major campus conference on women the following fall.

-At the annual meeting of the American Political Science Association (APSA) in 1969, she helped to found the Women's Caucus for Political Science, eventually serving as its treasurer for one year.
-She also served on APSA's Committee on the Status of Women.

 As a result of her publications, Freeman was invited to speak at many other colleges and universities, mostly in the Midwest.
 She spent the summers of 1970 and 1971 hitchhiking through Europe distributing feminist literature.
 Her lecture at the University of Oslo in 1970 is credited for sparking its first new feminist group.
 The literature she distributed was also a boon to feminists in the Netherlands.

 Although Freeman had not been active in Democratic Party politics since leaving California in 1965 (except for a brief stint on Eugene McCarthy's 1968 Presidential campaign), she ran for delegate to the 1972 Democratic National Convention in order to put Shirley Chisholm's name on the ballot.
 She came in ninth out of 24 candidates in Chicago's first district and attended the convention as an alternate with the Chicago Challenge Delegation that unseated Mayor Daley's hand-picked slate.
 She later worked on California senator Alan Cranston's 1984 Presidential campaign and became active in Democratic Party politics in Brooklyn, New York.